Coffee Nut M&M's Espresso Brownie Mugs

 Bake in preheated oven for 12-15 minutes, or until toothpick comes out dry with just a few crumbs.
 This is good time to make your Espresso Buttercream, recipe below.
 As soon as your brownies are out of the oven, take a round tablespoon and push down into the middle of each brownies so it forms a little cup shape.

-When brownies are almost down cooling, make your handles.
+When brownies are almost done cooling, make your handles.
 Melt 2 ounces of chocolate, per instructions on package, and place in a piping bag fitted with a #2 piping tip.
 Pipe backward c-shapes onto parchment or wax paper.
 Tip, make sure that the bottom of the c-shape is slightly longer than the top so it fits straight onto the angled side of the brownie.

 Once your brownies are completely cool and your handles have hardened, pipe two dots of chocolate onto the side of each mug and stick a handle on.
 If you pipe enough chocolate it should stay on there without you holding it.
 I advise placing the bites back into the mini muffin pan at an angle with the handles sticking up to let harden.